tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/artificial_emotions_via_virtual_neuromodulators.md

 ## Bases

 Starting from the top we first reviewed several psychological models of emotions.
-Then we tried to understand the low level nature of emotions that brought us to neuro-scientific base of emotions.
+Then we tried to understand the low level nature of emotions that brought us to neurochemical base of emotions.
 As we got the picture of human emotional processes we mapped them to cognitive architecture to gain AI basis.
 This model was depicted in the picture below:

 ![3 bases of theory](3_bases.png)

-First base is evolutionary psychology theory of Plutchik [natureofemotions].
-We used main emotional process (feedback loops) from it and adopted it to Model of six [emotionmachine] 6 thinking levels of Marvin Minsky cognitive architecture.
-We used "Wheel of emotions" [natureofemotions] as model for subjective conscious emotions and high level emotions.
+The first base is the evolutionary psychology theory of Plutchik [natureofemotions].
+We used Plutchik's main emotional process (feedback loops) and adapted it to Model of six [emotionmachine] thinking levels of Marvin Minsky's cognitive architecture.
+We used "Wheel of emotions" [natureofemotions] as a model for subjective conscious emotions and high level emotions.
-Second base is theory of affects by Tomkins [primer_affect_psychology, tomkins1, tomkins2, tomkins3], we used it as the base for low level non-conscious emotions and low level appraisal.
+The second base is the theory of affects by Tomkins [primer_affect_psychology, tomkins1, tomkins2, tomkins3].
+We used Tomkins' theory of affects as the base for low level non-conscious emotions and low level appraisal.
-Neuro-physiological base is Lovheim theory of neuromodulatory base of emotions [cubeofemotions].
-We used "Cube of emotions" as main low level ("hardware") mechanism of emotional processes.
+The neuro-physiological base is Lovheim theory of neuromodulatory base of emotions [cubeofemotions].
+We used "Cube of emotions" as the main low level ("hardware") mechanism of emotional processes.
 All theories described above were mapped to Marvin Minsky's cognitive architecture described in his book "The emotion machine" [emotionmachine].

 ##Emotional feedback loops

 Robert Plutchik created the three dimensional model of emotions [natureofemotions] called "Wheel of emotions", that we used as subjective conscious model of emotions.
-He used 8 basic emotions grouped in pairs:
+He used eight basic emotions grouped in pairs:

 1. Joy - sorrow
 1. Anger - fear
 1. Acceptance - disgust
 1. Surprise - expectancy

-We suppose that innate non-conscious affects and their appraisals could use different much more quick and simple mechanisms than developed, trained during life time conscious emotions, appraisals and coping.
+We suppose that innate non-conscious affects and their appraisals could use different much quicker and simpler mechanisms than the mechanisms trained during lifetime, conscious emotions, appraisals and coping.
 This way we use two models: affect theory for innate quick emotional reactions and "wheel of emotions" for conscious low level and high level emotions.
 According to Plutchik theory basic emotions could be mixed like colors into high level emotions listed below:

 1. Love = joy + acceptance
 1. Submission = acceptance + fear